 - Include sufficient oxygenating plants in your planting scheme for the size of the container pond so the water will remain fresh and not turn stagnant.

 Inhibit algae growth:

-- Barley Bio Algae Control added throughout the Spring and Summer will help inhibit algae growth.
+- Add Barley Bio Algae Control throughout the Spring and Summer to help inhibit algae growth.

-- Use Barley bio Algae Control - the concentrated liquid water treatment of the barleystraw control used in ponds for many years.
+- A concentrated liquid water treatment of the barleystraw control used in larger ponds for many years.

 - Use the Barley Bio liquid before any problem is visible - prevention is better than cure so from 1st March onwards.

 - One 250ml bottle should last one season if you dose with 10ml fortnightly in Spring and Autumn and 10ml weekly in Summer when the water is warmest.

 - Stop adding Barley Bio Algae Control when the clocks change again in October.

 Chemical water treatments:

 - Please do not use any chemical treatment for green algae or blanketweed.